rexxtd/BDOStuff/README.md

 ## How to install
 1. Download BDOStuff.zip file from release.
-2. Extracted the zip file.
+2. Extract the zip file.
 3. Run BDOStuff.exe.
 4. Enjoy.